-There are lesson materials including worksheets and teacher’s notes at the bottom of the article as well as a link to a webinar in which Emma discusses these ideas at length.
+There are lesson materials including worksheets and teacher’s notes at the bottom of the article as well as a link to the webinar for Macmillan Education in which Emma discusses these ideas at length.

 We are all living through turbulent times.
 Old ways of doing things make way for the “new normal”.
 It’s perhaps not surprising that difficult emotions such as anger, frustration, sadness and anxiety can arise in class.
 How can teachers best equip themselves to handle an outpouring of emotion?
 And how can they help both themselves and their students stay calm and present in this ever-changing landscape?

 Many of the things that currently cause stress are out of anyone’s control: social distancing, wearing masks, loss of connections with friends and family, online schooling, and uncertainty about the future.
 But if learners can recognise when they feel stressed and when they start reacting negatively, they have a chance to respond more wisely.

 This article looks at how teachers and students can recognise stressful situations and redirect the stories they tell themselves about these situations.
 The mindfulness activities explained here can help teachers and their students take their first steps toward choosing to respond in positive ways.

 Mindfulness, in a nutshell, is an invitation to focus our attention where we choose to put it, rather than allowing the mind to endlessly wander into fear-filled future scenarios.
 Our “what if …” minds cook up more horror stories than the next Stephen King, but it doesn’t have to be that way.